 Whichever plant-based milk you choose, look for brands that are fortified with nutrients like calcium, potassium, and vitamins A, D, E and B12.
 Also, choose unsweetened plant-based milk by checking the ingredients and nutrition label.
 Look for plant-based milks that do not contain cane sugar or other added sugars.

 You can also make your own plant-based milk at home, which can be less expensive and contains the simplest ingredients (no thickeners like carrageenan and other gums).
-However, milks made at home won't be fortified with vitamins and minerals.
+However, you won't get the benefit of fortified vitamins and minerals with homemade milk, which is always nice reassurance.

 Overall, whichever plant-based milk you choose can be a great substitute for dairy milk.
 Try a few different brands and see which you like best.

-Find a complete analysis of plant-based milks from different brands here.
+Find a complete analysis of plant-based milks from a variety of brands below.

 My name is Margaret Peterson and I am in the nutrition coordinated program at Georgia State University.
 I am earning a Master’s degree in Health Science, and completing supervised practice hours to become a Registered Dietitian.
 In my free time, I enjoy working out, going to concerts, and trying new spots around Atlanta.
 My goal is to start private practice when I finish my program, but I also have an interest in working in a clinical setting.
 I chose to pursue a career in nutrition because I believe the foundation of a healthy life starts with the diet.
 My goal is to help people find the best diet for them individually in order to feel comfortable and confident with the nutrition aspect of overall wellness.